rharish101/ACA-Project/README.md

 # ACA-Project
-All of my solutions to the practice problems related to my ACA project: Using Reinforcement Learning to play Atari games.
+All of my solutions to the practice problems related to, and the final code for, my ACA project: Using Reinforcement Learning to play Atari games.

 Practice:
 --------